 Introduction

 Systematic conservation planning (SCP) is a rigorous, repeatable, and structured approach to designing new protected areas that efficiently meet conservation objectives (Margules and Pressey 2000).
 Historically, conservation decision-making has often evaluated parcels opportunistically as they became available for purchase, donation, or under threat.
 Although purchasing such areas may improve the status quo, such decisions may not substantially enhance the long-term persistence of target species or communities.
-Faced with this realization, conservation planners began using decision support tools to help simulate alternative reserve designs over a range of different biodiversity and management goals and, ultimately, guide protected area acquisitions and management actions.
+SCP is a systematic alternative to this opportunistic approach, using decision support tools to simulate alternative reserve designs over a range of different biodiversity and management goals and, ultimately, guide protected area acquisitions and management actions.
 Due to the systematic, evidence-based nature of these tools, conservation prioritization can help contribute to a transparent, inclusive, and more defensible decision-making process.

 There are two main approaches to solving optimization problems of this type.
 First, integer linear programming (ILP), which minimizes or maximizes an objective function (a mathematical equation describing the relationship between actions and out-comes) subject to a set of constraints and conditional on the decision variables (the variables corresponding to the selection of actions to implement) being integers.
 Second, solutions can be found using heuristic methods such as simulated annealing (SA; Kirkpatrick et al., 1983), which iteratively, stochastically explore the state-space of the decision variables.
 There are numerous other heuristics (e.g. ranking procedures, genetic algorithms, and mixtures of these approaches) that could also be used.
 Here, we focus on SA because it is the most widely used heuristic in the conservation planning literature in the form of the conservation planning software Marxan (Ball et al., 2009; Watts et al., 2009) and, unlike deterministic heuristics such as ranking, it is possible that SA could find an optimal solution to any problem.

-Marxan is the most widely used SCP software globally, being used in 184 countries to build marine and terrestrial conservation systems and is the global leader in conservation land and sea use planning software.
-Marxan uses the heuristic approach of similated annealing to find ‘near optimal’ solutions to SCSP problems.
+Marxan is the most widely used SCP software globally, being used in 184 countries to design marine and terrestrial reserve systems and is the global leader in conservation land and sea use planning software.
+Marxan uses simulated annealing, a heuristic optimization technique, to find ‘near optimal’ solutions to SCSP problems.
 Recent developments in computational capacity and algorithms has made it possible to solve the SCP problems Marxan solves with integer linear programming (Beyer et al. 2016).
 Building on Beyer et al. (Beyer et al. 2016), we created a software package for the R statistical software called prioritizr, that can solve Marxan type problems using integer linear programming (Hanson et al. 2019).

 Here, we are using a case study from Western North America to compare Marxan (simulated annealing) and prioritizr (integer linear programming) to ask the following questions: